-What Is Proximate Cause_ ImageIn a personal injury case, an injured plaintiff must prove the defendant’s actions actually and proximately caused the plaintiff’s harm.
-A party’s actions can proximately cause an injury when the actions represent a natural sequence of events, uninterrupted by any other intervening cause.
-Still, the injury would not have occurred for those actions.
-Establishing proximate cause also requires showing that the party should have reasonably foreseen their actions could harm the injured party.
+In a personal injury case, an injured plaintiff must prove the defendant’s actions actually and proximately caused the plaintiff’s harm.
+A party’s actions can proximately cause an injury when the actions represent a natural, continuous sequence of events, uninterrupted by any unforeseeable intervening cause, and constitute a legally sufficient cause of the injury.
+Still, the injury would not have occurred from those actions.
+Establishing proximate cause also requires showing that the party should have reasonably foreseenthat their actions could harm the injured party.

 Many personal injury cases turn on the issue of whether a defendant’s conduct proximately caused the plaintiff’s injury.
-Understanding proximate causes can prepare you for what to expect in a personal injury lawsuit
+Understanding proximate causes can prepare you for what to expect in a personal injury lawsuit.

 What Is the Difference Between Proximate Cause and Actual Cause?

 Proximate cause also depends on the foreseeability of the outcome of a party’s actions.
 A party’s actions can meet the foreseeability requirement if the party should have reasonably expected that harm could occur due to their actions.
+Courts may also evaluate whether the defendant’s conduct was a “substantial factor” in bringing about the injury, meaning the conduct was significant rather than remote or trivial.

 So, proximate cause requires the existence of an actual cause.
 However, a party’s negligence must represent the actual and proximate cause of a person’s injuries for the party to bear liability for the person’s harm and loss.
 When a party’s conduct represents an actual cause of injury but not the proximate cause, that party may not bear liability for the injured person’s losses.